French election rivals in final race for workers

 The risk premium investors charge for holding French 10-year bonds over German Bunds rose above 1.50 percentage points in a possible foretaste of market jitters over an Hollande victory.

-Traders think he may face pressure to go beyond his centre-left program if a resurgent hard left makes gains in June parliamentary elections and possibly holds the balance of power.
+Traders think he may face pressure to go beyond his centre-left programme if a resurgent hard left makes gains in June parliamentary elections and possibly holds the balance of power.

 For many ordinary voters, the election is a choice between two styles of leadership.
 "He's (Sarkozy) too arrogant, too sure of himself.
 Flaunting his wealth when people are unemployed," said Rene Taze, a middle-aged engraver eating lunch in a Paris bistro With his paper supplier.